 In the ultra-lightweight category, foam is a winner.
 Car designers love foam for its featherweight (which makes vehicles more fuel-efficient), affordability, comfort characteristics, and more.

 For decades, designers and materials engineers have been searching for a foam replacement in vehicle manufacturing to be less dependent on foam, and Spacer Knit is it.
-It can replace foam in car seats and many other interior applications since it has many of the same characteristics as foam without the environmental downsides.
+It can replace foam in car seats and many other interior applications since it has many of the same characteristics as foam without environmental downsides.

 Spacer Knit meets all the requirements of a modern, sustainable advanced material with low emissions during its manufacturing, a long service life, and 100% recyclability.

 Spacer Knit is so comfortable and durable with its reinforced structures that advanced materials manufacturers use it in mattresses.
-These comfortable padding characteristics come from its optimal spring back effect, high-quality soft touch, excellent pressure distribution, and good stabilization.
+These comfortable padding characteristics come from its optimal spring-back effect, high-quality soft touch, excellent pressure distribution, and good stabilization.
 And, in this case, comfort goes beyond just cushioning with material temperature and climate control.

 - Adaptable to a standard process